xXsoulshockerXx/Basic-DigitalOcean-Server-Setup/README.md

 3. NotePad++
     - This is an advanced notepad that can handle all types of code.
 A big improvement over the standard Windows Notepad.
     - https://notepad-plus-plus.org/download/v7.5.6.html

+## Tutorial Document
+Download this and use it to follow along with the YouTube Videos.